 General Condition Information

-It is estimated that less than 20 babies are born each year with this condition in the United States.
+It is estimated that fewer than 20 babies are born with this condition each year in the United States.

 What is Isovaleric acidemia

 Isovaleric acidemia is an inherited (genetic) condition that prevents the body from breaking down certain proteins.

 Isovaleric acidemia is caused by unusually low levels of isovaleryl CoA dehydrogenase.
 Isovaleryl CoA dehydrogenase is the name of an enzyme in your body that helps you digest a part of some proteins called leucine.

 If the isovaleryl CoA dehydrogenase your baby has does not work well, they will have trouble breaking down proteins containing leucine.
 This condition can be more or less severe depending on how well your baby’s enzyme works.
 The acute form is more severe, and the chronic/intermittent form is less severe.

 Waste, including toxins, can build up when the body does not process proteins.
 Toxins that are acids cause your blood to become acidic.
 Acidic blood is called acidemia.
 These toxins can damage your baby’s brain and nerves.
 If untreated, this damage leads to the signs and symptoms of the condition.

 Newborn Screening and Follow-Up

 Newborn screening for isovaleric acidemia is done using a small amount of blood collected from your baby’s heel.
 To learn more about this process, visit the Blood Spot Screening page.